Classy Videos: An Online Workshop with Tony Vincent

 Are you interested in making your videos more awesome?
 If so, join me for an online learning experience!
 I am gathering a community to explore and create educational videos.
 I can’t wait to share my movie-making techniques, editing tips, and tool suggestions.
 This workshop is sure to improve the quality of your videos—videos you might use for blended learning, communicating with parents, teaching online, providing professional development, and differentiating your instruction.

 ⚠️ Registration for Classy Videos Winter 2018 has closed.
-Check back in mid-April for information about Classy Videos Summer 2018 or sign up to receive email notifications when registration opens.
+Check back in May for information about Classy Videos Summer 2018 or sign up to receive email notifications when registration opens.

 Classy Videos runs February 13th through March 27th, 2018.
 Each week I record a new video and post it in the Classy Videos' Google Classroom.
 You watch the video when it's convenient for you.
 You also have the option to complete each week's assignment.